jonathanburns/blog/_posts/2024-12-11-bridge-collapse.md

 <div class="dialogue right">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeihkf5xiyp3so7qfro3hdzhtewst3f3rw7jh25pcmyl55v5otnkmzy" alt="drawing">
-  <p>If the tokens on our fork has no value, why are we doing this?</p>
+  <p>If the tokens on our fork have no value, why are we doing this?</p>
 </div>

 <div class="dialogue left">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeiai3i7qsdsc5hj47ajhpevwifnxowcd6idbdcwbnrznyqmn47zmjq" alt="drawing">
   <p>Not <i>all</i> the tokens on our fork are worthless.
-It's only the wrapped ones - The tokens locked in the bridge.
-The bridged tokens live on Ethereum, and so they have no value if you can’t redeem them on the L1.
+This only applies to the <i>wrapped</i> tokens — The ones locked in the bridge.
+Those bridged tokens live on Ethereum, and so they have no value if you can’t redeem them on the L1.
 Those tokens will only have value on the bridge fork.
 All the other tokens — Our native token, our NFTs, our ERC20 tokens...
 Those tokens live on our chain.
 They will only have value on our fork.</p>
 </div>

 <div class="dialogue right">